-MLBPA Enforces Rules on Yordan Alvarez RC’s
+MLBPA Enforces Rules on Yordan Alvarez Rookie Cards

 Anybody who knows me knows how passionate I am about rookie cards.
-In fact, this entire website deals with “Collecting Rookie Cards of Cherished Hall of Famers.”
+In fact, this entire website deals with collecting rookie cards of cherished Hall of Famers.
 However, there are a few things that currently concern me about our beloved RC.
 Primarily, the blatant misuse of the RC logo in today’s product.

 I’ve written about this very topic in the past.
-Inside the ‘Keeping It Real’ category you’ll see articles like ‘Understanding the Complexities of the Rookie Card’ where I get into the history of the RC starting with the rookie card boom of the 1980s.
+Inside the ‘Keeping It Real’ category you’ll see articles like Understanding the Complexities of the Rookie Card where I get into the history of the RC starting with the rookie card boom of the 1980s.

-I consider this post to be an ‘Update’ of current events that have occurred over the rookie cards of the 2019 AL Rookie of the Year winner, Yordan Alvarez.
+I consider this post to be an ‘Update’ of current events that have occurred over the rookie cards of the 2019 AL Rookie of the Year winner, Yordan Alvarez and his rookie cards.
 The 22-year-old Cuban born ballplayer had a fantastic first year in the league batting .313 with 27 home runs, 78 RBI’s and 98 Hits.

 One Little Problem

 Yordan Alvarez made his Major League debut on June 9, 2019, which made him eligible for ROY Honors but this debut date was too late for card manufacturers to include him into sets with the MLB RC logo.

 A Bigger Problem

 For several years now I’ve noticed the decadence of our sacred rookie card.
-From stamping of the RC logo on a product that is not licensed.
-To stamping RC on insert cards, mail order cards, and if a player has four cards in a set, guess what, all four are considered rookie cards!
+From stamping of the RC logo on a product that is not licensed to stamping RC on insert cards, mail order cards, and if a player has four cards in a set, guess what, all four are considered rookie cards!

 Heck, even cards that are second or third-year cards are being considered as rookie cards.
 Hobby publications have recently claimed this about the beloved RC,

 “Collector preference is a big thing though, and the RC tag’s importance is different than it used to be.”

 Collector preference is a big thing, but it shouldn’t be when it comes to this.
 The RC tag is different, but who is the authority on this?
 Is it the collector?
 The Hobby Publications?
 The card manufacturer?
 The Local Card Shop Owner?

 But why is this happening?
 Could it be that the older collectors are not teaching the younger collectors?
 We’re getting close to Thanksgiving and with this comes tradition.
 Tradition has to be passed down from generation to generation.

 It says, here are the rules, here is where we are flexible, here are the boundaries oh and by the way here are the non-negotiables.
 Instead, it seems that we want to appease whatever direction the wind is blowing.

 If we want to re-define the definition of a rookie card lets do it!
 Let’s make it better by all means.
 But let’s all get in agreement, let’s make it official.
 Let’s get together with all the Leagues and let’s bring in the Players Associations and lets come up with a new definition of what a rookie card is.
 Like we did back in 2005!